edproudlove/meshtasticScraper/README.md

         -> Removed timeouts from the meshtatsic.BLEInterface.sendTraceRotue(), this will only work on my machine -> Still need to make this dynamic (After an install/git pull)
 5. The Time-Out of the BLE interface is unreliable -> if we get a response tell the BLE to move on -> Sometimes it hangs for a long time
         -> Think this is fixed by 4. but am not sure what was causing it in the first place (shouldnt have been hapening before 4 either)
+12. Document which firmware versions the code will work for (2.4.0 etc) - > same for verions of python CLI

 TODO:
-8. How should device be configured ... on running the script could send a config
+8. How should device be configured ... on running the script could send a config.yml
 9. Make the code modular -> can just download from github and run it (pip install/ .sh etc)
-12. Document which firmware versions the code will work for (2.4.0 etc) - > same for verions of python CLI
 13. Could make a branch of the Python CLI -> or replicate it in a diffrent file? ( How to handle the changes made to the python cli?)
-15. Add in how long we waited for a reponse for each Node?
 17. Logging rather than prints -> need to get rid of the meshtatsic logs -> DEBGUG settings for if it needs to be printed
 18. Will it always accept bluetooth conection? what about the pin/restarts
 19. Flash most recent firmware and go through every step to make documentation / tutorial